open-telemetry/opamp-spec/specification.md

 ### Revoking Access

-Since the Server knows what access headers and a client certificate the Agent uses, the Server can revoke access to individual Agents by marking the corresponding connection settings as "revoked" and disconnecting the Agent.
+Since the Server knows what access headers and a client certificate the Client uses, the Server can revoke access to individual Agents by marking the corresponding connection settings as "revoked" and disconnecting the Client.
-Subsequent connections using the revoked credentials can be rejected by the Server essentially prohibiting the Agent to access the Server.
+Subsequent connections using the revoked credentials can be rejected by the Server essentially prohibiting the Client to access the Server.

 Since the Server has control over the connection settings of all 3 destination types of the Agent (because it can offer the connection settings) this